Composite case studies have been selected to identify and illustrate the dysfunctional characteristics of the male aging process.

-Although initially the marital unit and their physician had fallen into the socio cultural trap of accepting the concept of sexual inadequacy as an aging phenomenon, the more Mr. and Mrs. A considered their dysfunction the less willing they were to accept the blanket concept that lack of erective security was purely the result of the aging process.
+Although initially the marital unit and their physician had fallen into the socio-cultural trap of accepting the concept of sexual inadequacy as an aging phenomenon, the more Mr. and Mrs. A considered their dysfunction the less willing they were to accept the blanket concept that lack of erective security was purely the result of the aging process.

 They reasoned that they were in good health, had no basic concerns as a marital unit, and took good care of themselves physically.
-Therefore, why was this dysfunction to be expected simply because some of their friends reportedly had accepted loss of male erective prowess as a natural occurrence?
+Therefore, why was this dysfunction to be expected simply because some of their friends reportedly had accepted the loss of male erective prowess as a natural occurrence?

 Each partner underwent a thorough medical checkup and sought several authoritative opinions, refusing to accept the concept of the irreversibility of their sexual distress.
 Finally, approximately five years after the onset of a full degree of secondary impotence, they were referred for treatment.

-No longer were they concerned with delay in erective attainment; there were no more attempts to will, force, or strain to accomplish erection under assumed pressures of performance.
+No longer were they concerned with the delay in erective attainment; there were no more attempts to will, force, or strain to accomplish erection under assumed pressures of performance.

-They needed only the security of knowledge that the response pattern which initially had raised the basic fear of dysfunction was a perfectly natural result of the involutional process.
+They needed only the security of the knowledge that the response pattern which initially had raised the basic fear of dysfunction was a perfectly natural result of the involutional process.